ROLES AND TASKS OF THE KINGDOM OF GOD

 They will neither harm nor destroy on all my holy mountain, for the earth will be full of the knowledge of the LORD as the waters cover the sea.
 (Isaiah 11:9)

-Before we can restore and maintain Paradise on the earth, with its Tree of Life, we ourselves have to pass from being a living soul to being a life-giving spirit.
+Before we can restore and maintain Paradise on the earth, we ourselves must pass from being a living soul to being a life-giving spirit.

 So it is written: “The first man Adam became a living being”; the last Adam, a life-giving spirit.
 (I Corinthians 15:45)